insight-platform/Savant/docs/source/savant_101/55_preprocessing.rst

 Before model inference, custom preprocessing will be applied to all objects on frames.
 A copy of all object meta-information is passed to this method.
-Note that changes in object meta-information in preprocessing are not passed and do not affect the meta-information that will be after model inference.
-The method is called for each object from the list of objects selected for inference, based on the information you specified in the ``object`` of ``input`` section.
+Note that changes in object meta-information in preprocessing are not saved and do not affect the meta-information that will be after model inference.
+The method is called for each object in the list of objects selected for inference, based on the information you specified in the ``object`` of ``input`` section.

 You can read about the working with metadata in the `"Working With Metadata"
 <https://insight-platform.github.io/Savant/savant_101/75_working_with_metadata.html>`_ section.
-The method must return the instance of the class
+The method must return an instance of the class
 `BBox <https://insight-platform.github.io/Savant/reference/api/generated/savant.meta.bbox.BBox.html#bbox>`_
 (The class of aligned bounding box).

 After you implemented your own preprocessing class, you just need to specify the module in the input section in the preprocess_object_meta subsection (this is the name of your module and the file with the class.
-In the example person_detector is the name of the module and input_preproc is the file with the class) and the name of the class (in the example the TopCrop class).
+In the example ``person_detector`` is the name of the module and ``input_preproc`` is the file with the class) and the name of the class (in the example the TopCrop class).

 Example config: